ElizabethAnnDavis/SBA320/README.md

-# React + Vite - SBA 320: React Web Application Project ✔
+# SBA 320: React Web Application Project ✔

-A practical web application built with React
+A practical web application built with React using the NASA api.

 ## Features